PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 ![2D perlin noise](/Assets/2D_perlin_noise.png)

-We could initialize a 3D grid array of data storing bools (true = solid, false = not solid) using a 3D version of this noise at the beginning of our chunk draw and then reference that as grid of "voxel" when building voxels to check if they have neighbors.
-This saves us on processing power at the trade off of using memory.
-We would have to do this if we wanted editable terrain, so wecould save the current chunk data as a 3D array grid.
+We could initialize a 3D grid array of data storing bools (true = solid, false = not solid) using a 3D version of this noise at the beginning of our chunk draw and then reference that grid when building voxels to check if they have neighbors.
+This saves us on processing power (since we would do this once for every voxel) at the trade off of using some more memory to streo the data.
+We would have to do this if we wanted editable terrain.For this section we won't do this.

 There is a noise library in the Resources of this repositiory called FastNoiseLite.zip.
 It is taken from [here](https://github.com/Auburn/FastNoiseLite/tree/master/CSharp) Download our repo and open the prepared zip and drag the folder "FastNoiseLite" into your project so that your project looks like this.